 Barclaycard Arrival Plus® World Elite Mastercard®

-If you are planning to travel soon, and looking to earn a lot of air miles in a short amount of time, the Barclaycard Arrival Plus Barclaycard Arrival Plus® ® World Elite Mastercard® World Elite Mastercard® might be exactly what you’re looking for.
+If you are planning to travel soon, and looking to earn a lot of air miles in a short amount of time, the Barclaycard Arrival Plus Barclaycard Arrival Plus® World Elite Mastercard® ® World Elite Mastercard® might be exactly what you’re looking for.
 This card tops our list for its high point value- Earning 2 miles for every dollar you spend.
-In addition to 2 miles per dollar, you’ll earn 60,000 bonus miles if you spend $3,000 in the first 90 days, equivalent to $600 in travel rewards.
-If you use this card to book your hotel and flight, you could easily put the $500 towards that cost, all while earning 2 points for every travel related expense.
-There is a small price to pay for this amazing rewards rate however, there is an $89 annual fee, but that is waived the first year.
-We’re positive you’ll earn plenty of rewards to justify the annual fee after 2 years.
+In addition to 2 miles per dollar, you’ll earn 60,000 bonus miles if you spend $5,000 in the first 90 days and paying the annual fee.
+If you use this card to book your hotel and flight, you could easily put the savings towards that cost, all while earning 2 points for every travel related expense.
+There is a small price to pay for this amazing rewards rate however, with an $89 annual fee.

 Capital One® Venture® Rewards Credit Card